 LIFE OF WAHEED

-He originally hails from Carnarvon in South Africa’s Northern Cape province.
-He has a degree in chemical engineering from the University of Cape Town and a B.Com in business management from Unisa.
-His CV mentions an elementary knowledge of Spanish picked up whilst working on a copper mine in Chile, but Sulaiman claims to have forgotten it by now.
+Sulaiman originally hails from Carnarvon in South Africa’s Northern Cape province.
+He has a degree in chemical engineering from the University of Cape Town and a BCom in business management from Unisa.
+He joined Wescoal in 2010 to head up commercial and strategy affairs and was previously employed at BHP Billiton, now BHP, with assignments in Chile, Turkey, Australia and South Africa.

 - Web Address: www.wescoal.co.za